DSC-McMaster-U/interface-ai/DEVOPS.md

-# InterfaceAI Dev Ops Cheatsheet
+# InterfaceAI DevOps Guide

+Quick reference for development, formatting, linting, testing, and Docker operations.

 ## Run a specific Docker container
 - **Start one service (build if needed)**